My hot tub doesn't get hot, or not hot enough

 - Your control system only supplies the heater intermittently.
 An error message will appear (sometimes intermittently, so check it regularly) on your control panel.

-- Your spa is poorly insulated, and therefore loses its heat.
-The use of a good cover is then essential.
+- Your spa is poorly insulated, and is losing its heat.
+It is essential to use a good cover in this case.